dagraham/nts-dgraham/README.md

 * Command mode

-    Commands are entered at the terminal prompt, e.g.,
+    Commands are entered at the terminal prompt.
+E.g., enter

 		$ nts.py -o p

-	displays the path view in the terminal window.
-The output can be piped in the standard way, e.g.,
+	to display the path view in the terminal window.
+The output can also be piped in the standard way, e.g.,

 		$ ntp.py -o p | less

 * Session mode

-    Start *nts* in command mode with the `-s` argument to begin session mode:
+    Use the `-s` argument to begin session mode:

 		$ nts.py -s